Swiss-It/Talson.dev/README.md

-# Talson-Neufeld---IDD-Projects
+# Talson.dev --- Portfolio Site for all my projects
-Repo for all my SAIT IDD Web Projects
+All hosted projects available @ talson.dev